mroonga/mroonga/doc/source/contribution/documentation.md

 ### Push and pull request

-Publish your changes to your own GitHub repository:
+Publish your changes to your own GitHub repository.

 ```console
 % git push -u origin use-capitalized-notation-characteristic